tpm-rs/governance/org-docs/CHARTER.md

   the [contributor license agreement](./CONTRIBUTOR-LICENSE-AGREEMENT.md)
 * Not be for the purpose of creating industry-wide specifications.

-**9.1 Limitations on Specification Work** The Organization exists primarily to implement code according to existing public specifications; creating new specifications is more properly a function of one or more Sponsors of the Origanization.
-No Repo in this organization will attempt to create or make any Specifications that would, or might seem to, modify, augment, replace, or compete against Specifications created or maintained by any Sponsor.
-For illustration, and without restricting the generality of the forgoing, any Specifications created in one or more Repos must only address details specific to the implementation of one or more Repos within this Organization.
+**9.1 Limitations on Specification Work** The Project exists primarily to implement code according to existing public specifications; creating new specifications is more properly a function of one or more Sponsors of the Project.
+No Repo in this Project will attempt to create or make any Specifications that would, or might seem to, modify, augment, replace, or compete against Specifications created or maintained by any Sponsor.
+For illustration, and without restricting the generality of the forgoing, any Specifications created in one or more Repos must only address details specific to the implementation of one or more Repos within this Project.
-For example, a specification regarding how two Repos communicate, (such as for testing), would be allowed, but producing a generic network protocol specification that might become an industry standard would be out of scope for any Repo in the Organization.
+For example, a specification regarding how two Repos communicate, (such as for testing), would be allowed, but producing a generic network protocol specification that might become an industry standard would be out of scope for any Repo in the Project.

 ## 10. Repo Governance